TonyPhan4321/ExData_Plotting1/README.md

 ## Making Plots
 Separate R code files (plot1.R, plot2.R, etc.)  construct the corresponding plot, i.e. code in plot1.R constructs the plot1.png plot.
+Each R code file run GetData.R to download and process data set to get data to be plotted.